Dr. Theol. - University of Hamburg, Germany

 B.Sc. - St. Joseph's College of Arts and Sciences, Bangalore University

-Before coming to the United States, he was at the United Theological College, Bengaluru, India, where he was Professor in the Department of Theology and Ethics.
+Before coming to the United States, he served at the United Theological College, Bengaluru, India, where he was Professor in the Department of Theology and Ethics.
 He also served as Chairperson of the Department; Dean of Doctoral Studies; and Secretary of the Governing Council.
 He did his first professional degree at the same college after which he served rural and urban pastorates of the Karnataka Central Diocese of the Church of South India before being invited to join the faculty of the United Theological College as a Junior Lecturer in June 1988.
 He continued his commitment to pastoral ministry by serving as Associate Presbyter in churches where the Diocese needed him.
 This engagement continues in the United States through regular preaching and presiding at worship services in congregations in the greater Philadelphia region and beyond.

 His doctorate (magna cum laude) is from the University of Hamburg, Germany, where his dissertation was entitled 'baptisma unum insancta ecclesia': A Theological Appraisal of the Baptismal Controversy in the Work and Writings of Cyprian of Carthage (1997).

 He is a member of the Center of Theological Inquiry, Princeton, NJ, and was in residence there from August 2003 to May 2004.
-He is also a member of the North American Patristics Society, the International Association of Patristic Studies, International Association of Mission Studies, and the American Academy of Religion.
-He has been the Associate Editor and now Contributing Editor of the journal, Mission Studies.
-He is also a member of the Global Network for Public Theology and is an Advisory Panel member of its journal, the International Journal of Public Theology.
-He is the Co-editor of the series, Postcolonialism and Religions, published by Springer/Palgrave Macmillan, and 17 books have already been published as part of this series (Postcolonialism and Religions | Book series home (springer.com)
+He is also a member of the North American Patristics Society, the International Association of Patristic Studies, International Association of Mission Studies, the Global Network for Public Theology and the American Academy of Religion.
+He has been the Associate Editor and Contributing Editor of the journal, Mission Studies.
+He is the Co-editor of the series, Postcolonialism and Religions, published by Springer/Palgrave Macmillan, and 20+ books have already been published as part of this series: Postcolonialism and Religions | Book series home

 Lectureships